On the day

 You might not be able to sit in the public gallery if you're also a witness in the case and still have to give your evidence, or if the case is closed to the public.

-In Children's Hearing court cases you won't be allowed in the courtroom.
+In Children's Hearing court cases you will not be allowed in the courtroom.
 The court staff will let you know what's possible.

 Be a supporter